-The Navigation Pane, also known as the side panel in Windows 10 explorer is occupied by OneDrive folder prominently just below the Quick Access section.
-This is so because, OneDrive comes bundled with Windows 10 to help users store their documents and other data online in the cloud and sync it between your computers.
+The Navigation Pane, also known as the side panel in Windows 11/10 Explorer is occupied by OneDrive folder prominently just below the Quick Access section.
+This is so because OneDrive comes bundled with Windows 11/10 to help users store their documents and other data online in the cloud and sync it between their computers.

-If you don’t use OneDrive, you can also remove this icon with a simple registry tweak.
-It should be noted that the setting won’t uninstall OneDrive from the system, it’ll just hide it from your File Explorer sidebar.
+If you don’t use OneDrive, you can also remove this icon with a simple registry tweak or a change in the GPO.
+It should be noted that the setting won’t uninstall OneDrive from the system, it’ll just hide or remove the OneDrive folder icon from your File Explorer sidebar.

 Now, click OK to save your changes and then close the Registry Editor.

 OneDrive will now no more appear in your File Explorer sidebar.
 If it does, try closing all the running programs and restart your computer.
 As mentioned earlier, the tweak doesn’t remove OneDrive from your system.
-It just removes or hides the OneDrive folder from your Windows 10 side panel of Explorer.
+It just removes or hides the OneDrive folder from side panel of Explorer.

-Here’s a screenshot of original Windows 10 File Explorer with OneDrive.
+Here’s a screenshot of the original Windows 10 File Explorer with OneDrive.

 Here’s the Windows 10 File Explorer without OneDrive after the registry hack.

 This will disable access to OneDrive and its folder icon will be hidden from File Explorer.

 OneDrive comes bundled with Windows 11/10.
 It helps users store their documents and other data online in the cloud and sync it between their computers.
 You can find it under the Navigation pane in File Explorer, just below the Quick Access section.
 But, if you rarely use OneDrive, it makes sense to have this icon removed.
 Follow these instructions to find how to uninstall the OneDrive from Windows 11.